Case Study

 The Alliance, which is funded through community mental health authorities and federal grants, has become a model for other organizations combating substance misuse and conducts trainings in multiple states to share its programming and best practices.

-The Alliance has made an immense impact in Oakland County and Southeast Michigan.
+It has made an immense impact in Oakland County and Southeast Michigan.
 The organization continues to explore new and expanded ways to enhance community access to prevention and recovery support.

 Visit DeterraSystem.com/government to explore how other organizations are using Deterra or reach out to (612) 568-1128 or Sales@DeterraSystem.com to discuss how to implement at-home drug disposal initiatives in your community.